samik-saha/rasa-chatbot/README.md

 ## Integration with Facebook
 rasa supports integration with multiple channels.
 Apart from exposing the REST api over http, we can integrate with facebook.

 Go to https://developers.facebook.com and creat an app.
 We can handle messages sent to a facebook page from our app.
 To do so add messenger to the facebook app and subscribe to a page.
-Update app secret and page tocken in config/credentials.yml.
+Update app secret and page token in config/credentials.yml.
 On the facebook app, update the webhook url to the deployed heroku app (https://rasa-chatbot.herokuapp.com/webhooks/facebook/webhook).